-Distribution: Occurring on both sides of the Cascades in Washington; British Columbia south to California, east to South Dakota.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to the northern Great Plains, Great Lakes region, and northeastern North America; circumboreal.

 Conservation Status: Not of concern